Lambeth libraries have a range of online resources available to members and non-members.

 Access to Research

-Ideal for small businesses, researchers and students, amongst others, Access to Research offers free digital access to over 1.5million academic articles from over 8,400 journals.
+Access to Research offers free digital access to over 1.5million academic articles from over 8,400 journals.
 Get in-depth information on topics such as art, business, engineering, history, languages, politics, mathematics and the sciences with articles from academic journals and conference proceedings.
 This service is in collaboration with librarians and publishers.
 Please note that publishers have not made all articles available free of charge.

 Check out our newly added Funding resources below.
 Please speak to a member of staff in order to access the Funding resources.